nginxinc/kubernetes-ingress/docs/content/logging-and-monitoring/service-insight.md

 Response codes:

 * HTTP 200 OK - Service is healthy
-* HTTP 404 - no upstreams/VS found for the requested hostname
+* HTTP 404 - No upstreams/VS found for the requested hostname
 * HTTP 503 Service Unavailable - the service is down (all upstreams/VS are "Unhealthy")

 **Note**: wildcards in hostnames are not supported at the moment.